SciEcon/Active_Learning/README.md

-# Supplementary Resources for "The Right Tool for the Job: Matching Active Learning Techniques to Learning Objectives"
+# Supplementary Resources for the research article:

+**"The Right Tool for the Job: Matching Active Learning Techniques to Learning Objectives"**

 *co-authored by Sarah A. Jacobson, Luyao Zhang, Jiasheng Zhu